pyrotato/cse15l-lab-reports/wk1-remote-access.md

 # Remotely Connecting

 Great!
-You know have VSCode.
+You now have VSCode.
 To remotely connect to a lab computer, open a new terminal window using the Terminal > New Terminal option in the top bar of the window.
 Type in `ssh cs15lwi23$$$@ieng6.ucsd.edu` into the terminal, with the $$$ being replaced with your course specific account numbers (mine is/was `agd`).
 If this is your first time, you may be given a `yes/no` prompt; just respond `yes`.
 Now, you should type in your password to the account; don't sweat it if it takes a few times, the system is finicky like that (read: my clumsy fingers didn't get it right the first 20 tries).
 The password won't be available because, well, it's a password.
 It'll be hidden, just like when websites fill in your passwords with a bunch of dots or \*\*\*\*\*\*\*\*\*\*\*\*.

 Now that you've made it in, congrats!
 You should see something like the message printed below: